jamie120/MS2-Soma-Post-Production-Services/README.md

 * All pages will adopt a similar page structure with main page content following a page header(if applicable) - the header will detail to the user which page they are currently viewing.
 This design choice supports the user experience, makes it easier to navigate the site and provides visual feedback to the user.

-* Research was conducted to understand how similar businesses present themselves on the internet, this information was used to aid my decisions when deciding the site layout, fonts, colours and general look and feel of the site.
+* Research was conducted to understand how similar businesses present themselves on the Internet, this information was used to aid my decisions when deciding the site layout, fonts, colours and general look and feel of the site.

 * I began to outline the content requirements for the site and thought about the best way for a user to navigate through this content.

 * The following pages were chosen to be created:
-    - Home(index)
+    - Home (index)
     - Contact
     - FAQ
     - Mastering landing page